Skip to main content

 Refusal of Visa and Possibility to Appeal

-In case of a negative decision on application, the applicant is notified in written form including statement of grounds for refusal.
+In the case of an application that is denied, the applicant is notified in writing and given a statement of grounds for refusal.

-Applicants refused a visa have the right to appeal.
-The person concerned can appeal the decision within 8 days from the receipt of the notification of refusal/annulment/revocation of the visa.
+Applicants who have been refused a visa have the right to appeal.
+The appeal must be filed within 8 days from the receipt of the notification of refusal/annulment/revocation of the visa.

-The appeal must be lodged in written form in Slovene language.
-Consular fee for appeal is 179 USD.
+The appeal must be lodged in written form and in the Slovene language.
+The Consular fee for an appeal is 179 USD.
 During the appeals procedure a new visa application cannot be processed.

-The appeal must be filed at the Consulate General of Slovenian in Cleveland and is decided upon by the Ministry of Foreign Affairs of the Republic of Slovenia.
+The appeal must be filed at the Consulate General of Slovenia in Cleveland and is decided upon by the Ministry of Foreign Affairs of the Republic of Slovenia.

 Additional Information

-The possession of a valid Schengen visa enables the holder to enter one of the Schengen Member States and travel within Schengen area.
-Check any limitations on the territorial validity of the issued visa prior to travel – if the visa is limited to one country or group of countries, the movement is limited to those countries.
+The possession of a valid Schengen visa enables the holder to enter one of the Schengen Member States and to travel within the Schengen area.
+Check any limitations on the territorial validity of the issued visa prior to travel – if the visa is limited to one country or group of countries, travel is limited to those countries.

 A mere possession of a visa does not confer an automatic right of entry into the country.